pzemtsov/pzemtsov.github.io/_posts/2014-05-12-mystery-of-unstable-performance.md

 can't align the loops by 32 if the functions aren't aligned by 32.
 However, if we want to align functions without loops (such as our fully inlined version), we still need this switch.
 So let's use both.

-Why is the alignment so importent?
+Why is the alignment so important?
 Apparently, a processor, after executing the jump instruction, starts fetching and decoding instructions at the new location (actually, it does it *before* executing the jump instruction; this is why branch prediction is so important).
 The instructions are fetched into a prefetch buffer and then decoded (more than one at a time).
 This buffer is always aligned by 16 or 32 bytes, depending on the exact processor model.